-Pursuant to Section 6(2) InstitutsVergV in conjunction with Section 25a(5) KWG, variable remuneration must not exceed 100% of the fixed remuneration for any individual staff member.
-Shareholders may, however, pursuant to Section 6(4) InstitutsVergV in conjunction with Section 25a(5) sentence 5 et seq.
-KWG, decide to approve a higher amount of variable remuneration, which must not exceed 200% of the fixed remuneration for any individual staff member.
-The shareholders shall decide upon this matter once a year.
+In accordance with Section 6 (2) InstitutsVergV in conjunction with Section 25a subsection 5 KWG, the variable remuneration must not exceed 100 percent of the fixed remuneration for each individual employee.
+However, the partners may resolve to approve a higher variable remuneration that must not exceed 200 percent of fixed remuneration for each individual employee, in accordance with Section 6 (4) InstitutsVergV in conjunction with Section 25a subsection 5 sentence 5 ff.
+KWG.
+The partners adopt such a resolution every year anew.